 Contact us on either [email protected] or 0800 383 586 and let us know you need to have your card replaced.
 We need to know the name of your account, which card supplier (BP, Mobil, or Z) and the driver name or vehicle registration for your card.
 We can then arrange for your lost card to be cancelled, and your new card(s) ordered and sent to you.

 There are no joining fees or account fees.
-The only fees are an annual $12 (inc GST) card fee, per card and a 5% fee for non-fuel/oil purchases made on your card.
+The only fees are a monthly $1 (inc GST) card fee, per card and a 5% fee for non-fuel purchases made on your card.

 There is no time-based contract.
 You can leave whenever you like.